 Voltage drops on the negative side can cause overcharging (fools the voltage regulator into thinking the battery is low).

 Use a battery charger to recharge the battery.
-Alternators are designed to main battery charge, not to recharge a dead battery.
+Alternators are designed to maintain battery charge, not to recharge a dead battery.
 If the battery is run-down or dead, therefore, it should be recharged with a battery charger before the vehicle is driven, or before a replacement alternator is installed.
 This will minimize the stress on the charging system and reduce the risk of overheating and failure.

 Test the battery to make sure it is still good.
 The condition of the battery should always be tested if it fails to hold a charge or a charging problem is suspected.
 The problem may be an old battery that needs to be replaced, not a bad alternator.